Chris Heames

 1979 saw Chris begin his pilot training at RAF Linton on Ouse in Lincolnshire on the Jet Provost and subsequently at RAF Valley and RAF Chivenor on the Bae Hawk.

-He then went to RAF Binbrook and conversion on to the English Electric Lightning after which he did a further conversion course on to the McDonnell/Douglas Phantom with 19 Sqn at RAF Wildenrath in Germany.
+Relocating to RAF Binbrook and conversion on to the English Electric Lightning, Chris then did a further conversion course with 19 Sqn at RAF Wildenrath in Germany, on to the McDonnell/Douglas Phantom

-Chris then served with 17 and 14 Sqn in RAFG at Bruggen after conversion onto the Tornado GR1, returning to the UK as an instructor with TTTE at RAF Cottesmore.
+After Conversion onto the Bae Tornado GR1, Chris then served with 17 and 14 Sqn in RAFG at Bruggen, then returned to the UK as an instructor with TTTE at RAF Cottesmore.

 Following QFI training on the Tucano at Linton on Ouse, Chris then went through a further conversion onto the Tornado F3.